nataliiasolomchak21/zodiac-sign-app/README.md

 12. At the bottom, pick your deploy type.
 13. Enable Automatic Deploys to deploy automatically on GitHub pushes, or deploy manually.

+### How to Fork the Github Repository

+1. If you want to fork the repository log in to Github or create an account.
+2. Locate to the repository for the project called 'zodiac-sign-app'.
+3. In the top right corner click on 'Fork' button.
+4. Now you have a copy of the original repository in your Github account.

+### How to Clone the Github Repository

+1. If you want to clone the repository log in to Github or create an account.
+2. Go to the main page of the repository 'zodiac-sign-app'.
+3. Click on '<> Code' and copy the URL from HTTPS.
+4. Open Git Bash.
+5. Change your current working directory to the location where you want your clone to be made.
+6. Type 'git clone' into your terminal window, paste the URL you copied earlier and press Enter to create your local clone.